Don't know where to start with VBT?*

-By using VBT as part of the standard training process coaches can simply collect velocity data from every single training session as it occurs to calculator performance, set training goals, monitor progress, and adjust training interventions as required.
+With VBT data being collected as part of the standard training process coaches can use every single training session to quantify performance, set training goals, monitor progress, and adjust training interventions as required.

-Team sports keep score during scrimmage, golfers count strokes during practice rounds, so it makes sense that we should keep track of lifting scores in more sessions than not?
+Team sports keep score during scrimmage, golfers count strokes during practice rounds, so it makes sense that we should keep track of lifting scores on a frequent basis!

-- Peak power at a 25% of bodyweight jump squat/trap bar jump
+- Peak power for a single rep at a 25% of bodyweight trap bar jump

 - Max velocity on a countermovement jump